High-Level Comparison

 | Customer Types | SMB, mid-market, and enterprise | Large enterprises |

-What Is Link AI?
+What Is Link Agent?

-With Link AI, organizations can:
+With Link Agent, organizations can:

-•Launch AI agents in minutes
+•Launch agents in minutes

 •Buy a new business phone number directly inside the platform